Build community during the first weeks of school with fun activities.

 Icebreaker 1: Listen and Draw

-This is a fun-filled back-to-school activity you can do with a second-level or higher world language class.
+You can do this fun back-to-school activity with a second-level or higher world language class.
 It does not require much preparation, just your voice and a pencil and scratch paper for your students.
 The goal is for students to practice interpretive comprehension skills by listening actively and interpreting what they hear via drawing—and share some laughs along the way.

 First, ask students to divide the blank paper into four segments.
 You will explain that they are going to draw four different sentences.
 They can even number each segment.
 Then, read one sentence aloud in the target language (you can use whatever you think is appropriate for your student's level).
 For example, "The big dog is running in front of the house chased by a vampire."
 The more outlandish the descriptions, the better!
 Repeat each sentence three or four times.